 In church, Grampa Simpson suddenly begins to utter nonsensical phrases.
 Marge later realises that what he was talking about is coming true.
 Lisa tries to raise awareness about pollution in Lake Springfield and eventually persuades the town to erect a wall to prevent dumping of waste in the lake.
 In the process of doing so, she meets and is attracted to Colin, an Irish boy newly moved to town, who has similar interests to her.
 Meanwhile, Bart starts to think Ned Flanders might be a better father figure than Homer is.
 Homer takes home a pig left over from a Krusty Burger commercial.
 He has the problem of what to do with its waste and so dumps it into Lake Springfield.
 This is the straw that finally turns the lake toxic and creates mutant squirrels.
 Environmental Protection Agency head Russ Cargill gets an order from President Arnold Schwarzenegger to have Springfield named the most polluted town in the country and placed under an impenetrable dome.
 When Homer is found to be responsible, a lynch mob come after him, but he and the family make an escape from the dome.
 They set up a new home in Alaska.
 Homer enjoys the life there.
 Marge than realises that Russ Cargill has obtained orders from President Schwarzenegger to blow Springfield up and decides they must return to stop this.

-The tv series The Simpsons (1989– ) has, in its extraordinary twenty-five year run (and still going strong), become a genuine US cultural landmark.
+The tv series The Simpsons (1989– ) has, in its extraordinary thirty year run (and still going strong), has become a genuine US cultural landmark.
 Created by Matt Groening, who named the characters after his own family members, The Simpsons started as a series of one-minute shorts that appeared as part of The Tracey Ullman Show (1987-90), before being spun off as its own series.
 Numerous aspects of The Simpsons – phrases like “eat my shorts”, “ay caramba”, “woohoo”, “okely dokely” and particular Homer’s “d’oh”, which is now in the Oxford English Dictionary – have become widespread parts of popular culture.

 Like The Muppet Show (1977-81) before them, The Simpsons always comes on two levels – it is at face value an animated tv series that is enjoyed by child audiences, while at the same time comes with a clever sense of humour that is aimed at adults.
 The series has conducted numerous parodies of various aspects of popular culture.
 Among other things, the series is known for guest appearances from almost every celebrity under the sun who is usually spoofing their own image – guests in the past have included everyone from Leonard Nimoy, Kathleen Turner, Michael Jackson, Elizabeth Taylor, U2, Michelle Pfeiffer, Winona Ryder, Aerosmith, Meryl Streep, British Prime Minister Tony Blair, David Duchovny and Gillian Anderson spoofing their roles in The X Files (1993-2002, 2016– ) and all of the surviving members of The Beatles at various points.
 In terms of genre interest, The Simpsons makes an annual Treehouse of Horror episode, which usually conducts spoofs of popular horror films.
 Matt Groening also went onto create the fine animated series Futurama (1999-2003), which likewise spoofed numerous aspects of science-fiction.